-It is placed inside the uterus to prevent pregnancy, and works by making the cervical mucous thicker so sperm cannot get into the uterus.
-It also affects the ability of sperm and egg to move through the uterus and fallopian tubes, reducing the change of an egg being fertilised.
+It is placed inside the uterus to prevent pregnancy and works by making the cervical mucous thicker so sperm cannot get into the uterus.
+It also affects the ability of sperm and egg to move through the uterus and fallopian tubes, reducing the chance of an egg being fertilised.

 It also changes the lining of the uterus making it less suitable for pregnancy, and can also sometimes stop your ovaries from releasing an egg (or ovulating).

-The hormone releasing IUD (HR-IUD) is 99% effective which means that if 100 women use a HR-IUD for 1 year, 1 of them may fall pregnant.
+The hormone-releasing IUD (HR-IUD) is 99% effective which means that if 100 women use an HR-IUD for 1 year, 1 of them may fall pregnant.

 The HR-IUD is safe for many women to use for effective contraception, and can even be used whilst breastfeeding.